robrotheram/docker-koken-lemp/README.md

-Custome SSL support by adding a cert directory and exposing port 443
+##Custome SSL support by adding a cert directory and exposing port 443
+* Currently uses port 8444 for ssl
+* Certs are stored in /data/nginx/certs
+* Certs need to be created I suggest using LetsEncrypt

 Unoffical Image for installing Koken.
 Major difference between this and the offical container is that this uses a seperate mysql container instead of one inbuilt into the container;